Bietola/5mincode/_drafts/metafunctions.md

 Broken dreams aside (hard thing to do really...), like what happens when code is refactored out into a library, this post was made to be referred to when an explanation of the current formalities and underworkings of metafunctions (as of C++17, at least) is required.

-Let me begin with claiming that I am no expert, and that I too have learned this from an assortment of books, talks and tutorials, of which I will try to refer to as hard as possible.
-The objective of this post is to take this assortment, turn into a somewhat logical "theory of metafunctions" and *bang*, offer it to the world.
+Let me begin with claiming that I am no expert, and that I too have learned all of this from an assortment of books, talks and tutorials, of which I will try to refer to as hard as possible.
+The objective of this post is to take this assortment, turn into a somewhat logical "theory of metafunctions" and *bang*, offer it to the world to read.
+What could possibly go wrong?

 So, let's begin!